t-d-k/LibreCrypt/docs/Linux_examples__cryptoloop.md

 Typing "lsmod" will show you which modules are currently installed.

-The examples shown below may then be followed to create and use various volume files.
+The examples shown below may then be followed to create and use various container files.

 * * *
 <A NAME="level_3_heading_2">
 ### Defaults
 </A>

 If not overridden by the user, Cryptoloop defaults to no encryption.
 If the user specifies that they **do** want encryption (i.e. passes "losetup" a "-e" parameter), Cryptoloop defaults to the following:

 <TABLE style="text-align: left;">
   <TBODY>